rajathpanta/INFM600/README.md

 	The data in the INFM600 repository is distributed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (see
 	http://creativecommons.org/licenses/by-nc-sa/4.0/).

+	The data contained in the original datasets [Quality_of_life_By_State.csv, Demographics_By_State.csv ] was
+	 distributed with permission of Data.gov.The data is made available for non-commercial use.
+Those interested in using the data in a commercial context should contact datagov@gsa.gov with their queries.

-        The data is made available for non-commercial use.
-Those interested in using the data in a commercial context should contact www.data.gov
+        The combined data set [ Combined_Data_set.csv]  is made available for non-commercial use.
+Those interested in using the data in a commercial context should contact the owners VP.
+Rajath and G. Hitesh

 ----------------